 Debbi Morgan's (Angie Hubbard) run on The Young and the Restless may have been a bit bumpy, but Y&R's loss appears to be All My Children's gain.
 The actress has announced that she's on board for the reboot of AMC.

 "Ok, I can finally announce how thrilled I am 2 B on board w/the All My Children re-boot & Prospect Park," Morgan exclaimed on twitter.
 "Agnes Nixon, you're my HERO!!!"

-, in an ironic bit of timing, The Young and the Restless announced that it had signed Morgan to a long-term contract on the same day that ABC issued a statement about licensing the rights for AMC and One Life to Live to Prospect Park.
-Morgan's Y&R stint ended when she taped her final Y&R scenes in October 2012
+In 2011, in an ironic bit of timing, The Young and the Restless announced that it had signed Morgan to a long-term contract on the same day that ABC issued a statement about licensing the rights for AMC and One Life to Live to Prospect Park.
+Morgan's Y&R stint ended when she taped her final Y&R scenes in October 2012.

 Morgan has also appeared on The Bold and the Beautiful, General Hospital, and Generations.

 There is currently no word on whether or not Jesse Hubbard will be a part of All My Children when it returns, though Morgan stated, "Darnell is definitely on board."
 Like Morgan, Darnell Williams was signed to Y&R after AMC aired its final episode.
 Williams, however, remains a part of the Y&R cast.